 Etymology

 The word “refute” comes from the Latin refutare, meaning “to drive back” or “to rebut.”
-It entered English in the late 16th century, originally with a sense of pushing back an argument, evolving into its modern use of disproving or contradicting an idea.
+It entered English in the late 16th century.
+Over time, it settled into its modern sense of contradicting a claim by showing it cannot stand up to evidence.

 Example Sentences

-• His claims were quickly refuted by experts in the field.
+- His argument was quickly refuted by experts in the field.

 Refute Synonyms